Leland Olds Power Plant

 The Leland Olds Power Plant showcased several architectural and engineering advancements that set it apart from other power plants of its time.
 Its iconic twin cooling towers, each standing at 320 feet tall, were designed to minimize the plant’s visual impact on the surrounding landscape.
 The plant also featured a state-of-the-art control room that allowed operators to monitor and control the plant’s operations remotely.

-See also Holland Mi Power Plant
+See also Big Cajun 2 Power Plant

 Leland Olds Power Plant: Environmental Impact and Mitigation